Who can apply for an Australia Awards Fellowship?

 - Australian organisations, institutions and businesses - research centres, higher education providers, vocational education and training providers, peak bodies, Australian chambers of commerce, community groups, non-government organisations, media, professional associations and industry bodies.

 Can individuals apply for a Fellowship?

-No. An individual person from an eligible country cannot apply for an Australia Awards Fellowship grant.
-Individuals from eligible developing countries may, however, initiate contact with an Australian organisation to explore the latter’s interest in applying for a Fellowship grant.
+No. The Australia Awards Fellowship grant is only available to Australian organisations and individuals cannot apply.
+Individuals from eligible developing countries may, however, initiate contact with an Australian organisation to explore their interest in applying for a Fellowship grant.

 Can overseas organisations apply for Fellowships grants?